vighnesh153-canvas/auth/README.md

 # auth

-Used for authentication of administrators and to check if the admin is authorized to perform some actions.
+Used for authentication and authorization in my projects.